muratkeremozcan/pizza-api/README.md

 `npm i -D cypress-ld-control` to add the plugin.

-Getting ready for this section, previous we already took note of the LD auth token, installed `dotenv` and saved environment variables in the `.env` file.
+Getting ready for this section, previously we took note of the LD auth token, installed `dotenv` and saved environment variables in the `.env` file.
 Here is how the `.env` file should look with your SDK key and auth token:

 ```
 LAUNCHDARKLY_SDK_KEY=sdk-***